Hardin County residents concerned solar farms will negatively impact property tax and value

 ibV Energy Partners has the first project proposed for the area.

-"We're going through the permitting process for that,” said Robin Saiz, VP Business Development for ibV Energy Partners regarding a solar power purchase agreement (PPA) which is approved has been approved at the Hardin County’s Planning and Development Commission level.
+"We're going through the permitting process for that,” said Robin Saiz, Vice President of Business Development for ibV Energy Partners, regarding a solar power purchase agreement (PPA) which has been approved at the Hardin County’s Planning and Development Commission level.

 A PPA agreement typically includes the design, permitting and installation of a solar energy system on a customer's property in the financial arrangement.